szilard/survey-ml-tools/README.md

 "quick show of hands" surveys than with sending out polls e.g. via email).
 Results of the survey will be published here.

-So, feel free to **contribute via github issues** (1 tool/issue please).
+So, feel free to **contribute via github issues**.
 I'm also interested in a taxonomy of tools.
 Do we group them by supervised/unsupervised..., or used from R/Python/Hadoop..., or GUI/command line..., or small data/large scale..., open source/commercial, or by algo?